pmarshall111/PatchingBinaries/README.md

 Here we can see which line numbers correspond to which addresses in the binary. `int threshold = 10;` is line 10 in `main.cpp`, and we can see from the dwarf information that line 10 corresponds to address `0x0000136b`.

 We can verify that this address corresponds to line 10 by looking at the assembly for this range.
-I've used the `-A` argument to grep to ask for 2 lines after the match:
+I've used `grep -A2` to ask for 2 lines after the match:

 ```
 peter@chronos$ objdump -d main.tsk | grep -A2 136b